jaffarkeikei/MartianRobotSociety/README.md

 Introduction

 It is the year 3142.
 Robots have finally overtaken the world, and their society involves a very strict hierarchy where every robot knows their place in society.
 (Also, it should be noted that humans had obviously re-located to Mars by this time, so the planet which the robots have overtaken is Mars, not Earth.)
-As we've discussed in class, trees are a fundamental data structure used to model all sorts of hierarchical data.
-In this assignment, you will be modelling the organization of the Martian Robot Society using trees.
+This project models the organization of the Martian Robot Society using trees.

 Every robot in the Martian Robot Society is considered a citizen of Mars.
-The nodes in our tree will each represent one citizen.
+The nodes in the tree will each represent one citizen.
 Citizens all have subordinate-superior relationships, where one citizen may work under another.
 Additionally, some citizens are leaders of a specific district within the society.
 All citizens that work under a leader are considered part of that district.

 Note that a district could be a geographical area, or just a domain of responsibility, like Finance.